Merci-chao/userChrome.js/README.md

 ## Changelog
 Version 2.1.2
-- Fix bug since version 2.1: buttons before tabs cannot be clicked when there is only one row.
+- Fix a bug since version 2.1: buttons before tabs cannot be clicked when there is only one row.

 Version 2.1.1
 - Fixed a bug where tabs kept bouncing in some cases.